rkillickdev/plan-it-go/README.md

 Given the time limitations of the project, I have decided to prepopulate the Places database with places for a certain amount of pre-defined locations for demonstartion purposes.
 I can run a request from the APIFY dashboard for a specified location and save the response in a json file which is then stored in a [data folder with Static Files](static/data).
 The [get_places view](places/views.py) has been modified to iterate over a specified json file and populate the database.
 I have created a user login with staff permissions that is able to access and run this view via the site user interface.
 You can read more about staff login functionality [here](#staff-login-functionality)

+## **SCOPE PLANE**
+___

+In order to satisfy the goals outlined in the [strategy plane](#strategy-plane), I will implement the following features:

+* Allow all site users to browse destinations and view recommended places to visit
+* Allow logged in users to perform CRUD functionality on trips, profiles, reviews and images
+* Allow logged in staff users to perform CRUD functionality on locations
+* Allow logged in staff users to retrieve place data from a json file and populate the Places database with it
+* Allow staff moderator to approve user reviews and images in the Django Admin Panel
+* Make the site responsive across a range of devices

 ## **STRUCTURE PLANE**
 ___